'Power Rangers' lacks power in big-screen transformation

 (CNN)"Power Rangers" arrives with a pretty serious case of "Transformers" envy, hoping to transform another kids toy franchise of the past into a theatrical blockbuster.
 The overlong origin story, however, doesn't pack much power, while owing as much of a debt to "The Breakfast Club" as its action-figure selling namesake.

 This more grown-up, PG-13-rated edition has conspicuously dropped the "Mighty Morphin" part of its name, while adding a few high-profile supporting players, among them Bryan Cranston as the gang's disembodied guide Zordon, and Elizabeth Banks as the villainous Rita Repulsa.
-One is tempted to ask what nice actors like you are doing in a place like this, but among the rainbow of Ranger colors, green is always a pretty powerful motivator.
+One is tempted to ask what nice actors like you are doing in a place like this (Cranston actually had some history with the series), but among the rainbow of Ranger colors, green is always a pretty powerful motivator.

 The plot hews pretty closely to the original template, with a diverse group of five high school students (including, it should be noted, the most oblique reference imaginable to one being gay) stumbling upon the mystique artifacts that will turn them into the Power Rangers, an ancient order tasked with protecting the universe.